 Kombucha is a significant source of nutrition, due to its fermentation process.
 The beneficial bacteria in Kombucha and probiotics enhance the overall functioning of the body.

 The History of Kombucha

 - Kombucha has been around for centuries.

-- Kombucha adopted its name after a man by the dame of Dr. Kombu, who brought the beverage tothe Hapanese Emperor Inyoko during his travels.
-The term “cha,” meaning “tea” in Japenese, was added to his name after discovering it enhancing properties.
-The tea was said to give Samuriais a great deal of energy during battle.
+- Kombucha adopted its name after a man by the name of Dr. Kombu, who brought the beverage to the Japanese Emperor Ingyo during his travels.
+The term “cha,” meaning “tea” in Japanese, was added to his name after discovering it enhancing properties.
+The tea was said to give Samurais a great deal of energy during battle.